 force majeure.

-Good network performance – Bonus Payments to the Infrastructure Manager (HS1 Ltd Performance Bonus)
+Good network performance – Bonus Payments to the Infrastructure Manager

 The Infrastructure Manager will be entitled to a bonus payment from a TOC in the event that the sum of the Infrastructure Manager caused delay minutes and cancellation minutes per train and TOC-on-TOC delay minutes and cancellation minutes per train experienced by that TOC is less (i.e. better) than a defined threshold ("Good Performance Threshold").
+These are referred to in the Passenger Access terms as ‘HS1 Ltd Performance Bonus.’
 Bonus payments will be based on the difference between actual delays/cancellations per train and a Good Performance Threshold, but will be calculated at a reduced payment rate ("Bonus Payment Rate").
 The Bonus Payment Rate will be 25% of the payment rate referred to above.
 This mechanism will provide a positive incentive for the Infrastructure Manager to manage disruption effectively.
 The Infrastructure Manager will not be entitled to receive a performance bonus from a TOC in the event that its performance sum payment to that TOC exceeds one thirteenth of the annual Performance Cap (as described below) in any period.

 TOC caused delays/cancellations – Performance Payments by the TOC (Train Operator Performance Sum)